Dance is powerful and International Dance Day 2017 is a day to celebrate that.

 One of the great explorers of postmodern dance, Trisha Brown created revolutionary, gravity-defying works that shattered illusions about what constituted dance.
 Her early choreography in the 1960s was made for alternative spaces, including rooftops and walls, and her later more conventionally staged movement investigations found the extraordinary in the everyday.
 She established the Trisha Brown Dance Company in 1970 and the troupe is dedicated to the preservation and performance of her work.

-Trisha Brown’s International Dance Day Message 2017:
+Trisha Brown’s International Dance Day 2017 Message:

 I became a dancer because of my desire to fly.
 The transcendence of gravity was always something that moved me.
 There is no secret meaning in my dances.
 They are a spiritual exercise in a physical form.

 Dance communicates and expands the universal language of communication, giving birth to joy, beauty and the advancement of human knowledge.
-Dance is about creativity… again and again… in the thinking, in the making, in the doing, and in the performing.
+Dance is about creativity … again and again … in the thinking, in the making, in the doing, and in the performing.
 Our bodies are a tool for expression and not a medium for representation.
 This notion liberates our creativity, which is the essential lesson and gift of art-making.

 The life of an artist does not end with age, as some critics believe.
 Dance is made of people, people and ideas.
 As an audience, you can take the creative impulse home with you and apply it to your daily life.

-> This post is featured on the International Dance Council’s Dance Day Official Website.
+This post is featured on the International Dance Council’s Dance Day official website.